dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/access-from-dbt-cloud.md

 ---

 <p style={{ color: '#808080', fontSize: '1.1em' }}>
-Interact with dbt Explorer from other features and products inside dbt Cloud, ensuring you have a seamless experience navigating between resources and lineage in your project.
+Access dbt Explorer from other features and products inside dbt Cloud, ensuring you have a seamless experience navigating between resources and lineage in your project.
 This document guides you on how to access dbt Explorer from the dbt Cloud IDE, jobs, and other product areas.
 </p>

 ### dbt Cloud IDE